d3/d3-scale/README.md

 <a name="linear_clamp" href="#linear_clamp">#</a> <i>linear</i>.<b>clamp</b>([<i>clamp</i>])

 If *clamp* is specified, enables or disables clamping accordingly.
 If clamping is disabled and the scale is passed a value outside the [domain](#linear_domain), the scale may return a value outside the [range](#linear_range) through linear extrapolation.
-If clamping is enabled, the normalized domain parameter *t* is clamped to the range [0,1], such that the return value of the scale is always within the scale’s range.
+If clamping is enabled, the return value of the scale is always within the scale’s range.
 Clamping similarly applies to [*linear*.invert](#linear_invert) For example:

 ```js
 var s = linear().domain([10, 100]).range([0, 960]);